zhenry9/ullr/docs/configuration.rst

 Adding Remote Devices
 ~~~~~~~~~~~~~~~~~~~~~
 A remote device is something that's plugged into a remote computer.
 We'll use
-Ullr and the :ref:`MQTT Protocol` to access it.
+Ullr and the :ref:`MQTT Messaging Protocol` to access it.
 Click on the "Add Remote
 Device" button in the "Configure" menu to bring up the dialog.

 .. figure:: /_static/webui-add-remote.png